ahoffer/badger-beats/README.md

 ![](ROC-DeepLearning.png)

 ```
-H2OBinomialMetrics: deeplearning

 MSE:  0.09352543
-R^2:  0.6181045
-LogLoss:  0.4602012
 Mean Per-Class Error:  0.125
 AUC:  0.9433333
 Gini:  0.8866667
 ```

 ## Who Won?
-_Everybody_ is a winner.
+_Everybody is a winner_.
 The performance on this data set is phenomenal.

 * Deep learning wins MSE (0.094)
 * Random Forest and Generalized Linear Modeling tie for best per-class error (0.083)